LordZed86/DeQueue/docs/design_documentation/DeQueue.md

 - Points/gamification settings
 - Data export/import

+### Decisions made during implementation

+- **Single view at a time with a back button** — no persistent nav.
+Keeps the popup minimal and focused.
+- **Points counter in the header** — always visible, updates immediately on Done.
+- **Gamification: points counter only for now** — 10 pts per completed item.
+Session complete screen shows points earned that session.
+No visual animations yet (P1).

 ### Open Questions

-- TODO: Should the popup have a persistent nav or just one view at a time with a back button?
-- TODO: Where does the points counter live — always visible in the popup header?
 - TODO: How minimal is "minimal gamification"?
-Just a number for now, or do we want any visual feedback on completion?
+Any visual feedback on completion beyond the count?

 ---

 ## 9. Testing Plan

-### Current test suite (86 tests, all passing)
+### Current test suite (123 tests, all passing)

 <!--prettier-ignore-->
 | File | Tests | What it covers |